 - GOING FOR THE GRAND SLAM: It’s all fun and games until you fall onto the corner of your bathroom sink.
 Those angels can be like spears if hit at the right angle.
 Even if you are not a starting pitcher in the MLB, rubber corner protectors can be a great investment.
 Especially if you have kids.

 - THE NIGHT GAME: Playing at night can be difficult.
 Especially in bathrooms where space is usually small and poorly lit.
 Try adding some extra light fixtures to your vanity.
 Not only will extra lighting prevent unwanted humerus breaks, but it also makes one of the smallest rooms in the house feel bigger!

 - THE WALL CLIMB: Don’t risk the climb.With all the clutter in the bathroom, it can be tempting to place things higher and higher on the walls or in cabinets.
 Try to keep things within reach.
-If you find this difficult, look into re-organizing your bathroom or maybe throwing some stuff out.

 All jokes aside, the bathroom can be a pretty dangerous place.
 I am sure Francisco has a completely logical story for how he busted his arm and why it took him a month to accuse the infamous “bathroom” as the assailant but I just thought it would be a funny way to bring some attention to real issues.
 It only takes a split second to lose your footing and risk losing a 12.75 million dollar contract.
 No one wants that.